We of course do our best for all patients at the end of their lives whether they have expressed wishes or not.

 Dying Matters is an organisation which aims to help people talk more openly about dying, death and bereavement, and to make plans for the end of life.
 Their website has leaflets and advice on having discussions and planning ahead.

-Planning for your Future Care is a booklet outlining the choices you might want to consider.
+Planning your future care is a booklet outlining the choices you might want to consider.

 Healthtalk is a website detailing people’s experiences of illness, including dying and bereavement.